tremor-rs/tremor-runtime/README.md

 The input step defines the source of the data.

 ### stdin
-The `stdin` plugin reads from STDIN each line is treated as one message.
+The `stdin` plugin reads from STDIN each line is treated as one event.

 ### kafka
 The `kafka` plugin reads from a given Kafka topic.
 The configuration passed is: `{"group_id": "<group.id>", "topics": ["<topic>"], "brokers": ["<broker>", "<broker>", ...]}`.
-Messages are only committed as processed when the pipeline finished.
+Events are only committed as processed when the pipeline finished.

 ## Parser
-Parsers handle converting the message from the raw binary to a representation format.
+Parsers handle converting the event from the raw binary to a representation format.

 ### raw (default)
-The `raw` parser performs no additional steps and just passes the message on untouched.
+The `raw` parser performs no additional steps and just passes the event on untouched.

 ### json
 The `json` parser parses the input as a JSON and fails if the data is invalid.

 ## Classifier
-Classifiers handle message classification based on rules.
+Classifiers handle event classification based on rules.

 ### constant (default)
-The `constant` classifier classifies all messages with the type passed as it's config.
+The `constant` classifier classifies all events with the type passed as it's config.

 ### mimir
 The `mimir` classifier uses the Mimir matching language to match rules against given classifications.